Farza03/tmp-rules/tmp-rules.md

 **§2.6 - Inappropriate Convoy Management / Car Abuse***

+Convoys are expected to follow all TruckersMP rules without altering the normal traffic flow.
 Convoy pilots are not permitted to slow down, block, control traffic and act as a staff member or otherwise abuse the pilot scheme paint job.
-You are not permitted to take a convoy into a highly populated area intentionally.
-This can include (but is not limited to) Calais, Duisburg, Calais-Duisburg road or surrounding areas.
+It's not permitted to organise a convoy in the following areas when highly populated: Kirkenes quarry (ProMods map), the Duisburg to Calais road, and in the cities of Calais and Duisburg.
+More than 5 players driving together is classed as a convoy.

 **§2.7 - Event Servers**